savmaxwell93/web-sprint-challenge-advanced-web-applications/README.md

 1. Explain what a token is used for.

+    A token is used to tell a server that the current user is authorized to access protected parts of the application.

 2. What steps can you take in your web apps to keep your data secure?

+    You can use authorization tokens to prevent unauthorized users access to protected parts of an application via protected routes. axiosWithAuth also allows us to gate off our HTTP methods in order to forbid access to unauthorized users.

 3. Describe how web servers work.

+    On the hardware side: A web server is essentially a computer that stores web server software and a website's component files.
+It connects to the Internet and supports physical data interchange with other devices connected to the web.

+    On the software side: A web server includes several parts that control how users access files.

+    Whenever a browser needs a file that is hosted on a web server, the browser requests the file via HTTP request, the server accepts the request, finds the requested document, and sends it back to the browser.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    Create: .post, Read: .get, Update: .put, Delete: .delete